UBS: "Fed rate cuts likely delayed to September"

 Loading IndicatorLoading Indicator

-UBS has revised its forecast for the timing of interest-rate cuts by the U.S. Federal Reserve (Fed), pushing it back to September.
+UBS has pushed back its forecast for when the U.S. Federal Reserve (Fed) will start cutting interest rates to September.

-According to Walter Bloomberg on the 26th (local time), UBS said that with inflation and geopolitical risks persisting, the Fed is likely to delay its first rate cut until September and then proceed with an additional cut in December.
+According to Walter Bloomberg on the 26th (local time), UBS expects that as inflation and geopolitical risks persist, the Fed will postpone rate cuts to September and then deliver an additional cut in December.

-Economist Andrew Dubinsky said, "The Fed is waiting for clear signs that inflation is cooling," adding, "Core personal consumption expenditures (PCE) inflation is still hovering around 3%, and part of that reflects the impact of tariffs."
+Economist Andrew Dubinsky said, "The Fed is waiting for a clear signal that inflation is easing," adding, "Core personal consumption expenditures (PCE) inflation is still hovering around 3%, and part of that is due to the impact of tariffs."

-Rising oil prices driven by Iran-related tensions and a resilient labor market were also cited as factors reinforcing the Fed’s wait-and-see stance.
+In addition, rising oil prices driven by Iran-related tensions and a resilient labor market were cited as factors reinforcing the Fed’s wait-and-see stance.

 UBS added that while conditions are expected to improve in 2026, the timing of rate cuts remains highly uncertain.